 The majority of marketers use a Content Management System to publish new Content.
-Some will rely on .html files and larger organizations, or those with technical affinity will enhance their site with versioning.
+Some will rely on .html files and larger organizations, or those with technical affinity will enhance their site with versioning, using Github-based localization.
 But to understand the differences between these three approaches, we have to get into nerdy tech talk about how websites are actually made and then maintained.

 First, let’s recall a TV ad of a painkiller.
 What happens there?
 Usually, they show a red, blinking dot suggesting a headache, and then “flow of energy” gushing towards it, turning it blue and removing it.
 What matters is that they’re advertised as the stuff that targets and removes pain, while the reality of it is that it works holistically affecting the entire body.
 That’s exactly how over-the-air translation works on a website!
 You select which content to translate on the surface, but way more is happening under the hood.

 Over-the-air translation will work on any website.
 It reads and copies content page by page (so you don’t have to).
 As your website visitors request a translated version, it simply loads it up on top of the source material!

 - Immediate Setup

 - Provides a language selector for your site